Preparing well for adopting your German Shepherd also means thinking in practical and material terms!

 Kennel at the Des Crocs Véritables breeding farm

-On a material level, he is not very demanding and asks for the bare minimum; you will not compensate for the lack of interaction (with you or a fellow creature) with stuffed animals or artifices.
+In terms of material needs, he is undemanding and requires only the bare minimum., You will not compensate for the lack of interaction (with you or another animal) with plush toys or artificial aids.

 To properly prepare for adoption and get started, we recommend: